Great Indian Peninsula Railway: Beginnings in Bombay

-First locomotive
+The First locomotive

 The following year, in 1852, Bombay received its first locomotive.
 Built by E. B. Wilson, the same firm that built Roorkee's locomotive Thomason, it was brought by sea to Bombay.
-The Bombay Telegraph of 17 February states that "She had been landed six days ..." suggesting that the locomotive landed in Bombay on 11 or 12 February 1852.
 On its arrival, it was pulled down a public road by 200 coolies, before it was put on the rails.
 This Locomotive was named "Lord Falkland" after the then Governor of Bombay, Lucius Bentinck Cary, who reportedly left the city on the eve of the occasion.

-It was stationed on a land in Byculla, previously used for planting toddy.
-This plot of land, belonging to William Phipps, among others, was bought by the GIPR at a cost of ₹4000.
 This locomotive was a tank engine, meaning that it had all its fuel, water and boiler on the same frame, not having an external tender wagon.
 Four wheels were attached to the cranked driving shaft, and placed in the center.
 The Telegraph further stated that efforts were made to prepare the loco for work by 'the end of the week'.

-The locomotive had its first run on 18 February 1852 from its stationing at Byculla, to Parel.
+The locomotive had its first run on 23 February 1852 from its stationing at Byculla to Parel.
 Thousands crowded around the place, watching the loco at the entrance of its shed.
 The excitement was immense, with the natives amazed when the loco commenced its maiden journey.
 The engine started at a walking speed, later travelling at 15 miles an hour (about 24 km/h).
 A crowd ran after the moving contraption, hardly leaving the tracks clear.
 The locomotive traveled the 2 miles (3.2 km) between Byculla and Parel, waiting at its destination for some time.
-The second trip was completed, notably with a lady being among the passengers.
+The second trip was also completed, notably with a lady being among the passengers.
 On both trips the loco was stopped briefly, to correct some small matters; however, the engine was found to be in proper order.